helloravisha/aws-elasticsearch-rest/README.md

 Following are the different componets used in the system

 ## AWS Elastic Search

-description
+Elasticsearch is an open-source, RESTful, distributed search and analytics engine built on Apache Lucene, when it comes to Amazon Elasticsearch Service, it  is a fully managed service that is provided by amazon, Basically it provides two different services one is a single node service and the other is a clustered service with different master nodes and deploying them in different availability zones for high availability.
+Along with this  it also offers Kibana a visual dashbaord by default when we subscribe for Elastic search service.
+It also provides certain plugins with different log shippers like logstash for pushing the required data.

+## Configuartion
 ![Alt text](docs/Elastic-Search-Instance.png)

 ## Data Ingestion
-description
+There are different data ingestion tools data for ingesting the data. in the same context we use the term log shippers , there are different log shippers available in todays cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged logstash here for ingesting the test data into elatic search server as Amazon provides elastic search output channel plugin that can be used with logstash, this plugin helped me in pushing the huge csv file into elastic search by doing bulk upload.

+## Configuartion
 ![Alt text](docs/Logstash-Config.png)

 ## Elastic Container Service
-description
+Containers are the next level of virtual computing that came after virtual machines. containers are easily deployable with different services like docker, rocket etc. Containers are the most frequently used packaging component in today cloud world.
+Therefore container orchestartion is the most important task in todays container world, Today we ave different container orchestartion frameworks like Kubernetes, Docker Swarm and many managed services like GKE, AKE, OKE and ECS.
+I had levaraged ECS from Amazon for container orchestartion services by leveraged the autoscaling group\
+which provides high availability.

+## Cluster Details
 ![Alt text](docs/ECS-Cluster.png)

+## Configuartion
 ![Alt text](docs/ECS-AutoScaling-Group.png)

 ## Load Balancer
-Load balancer provides high availibility to the system, so i had leveraged elastic load balancer provided by AWS deployed across multiple Availaibity Zones.
-Load balancer in my current system talks to ecs for provding the required services.
+Load balancer provides high availability to the system, so i had leveraged elastic load balancer provided by AWS deployed across multiple Availability Zones.
+Load balancer in my current system talks to ECS for provding the required services.
 One point to note here is i had leveraged spring actuator health endpoint for getting the health of the system.

 ## Configuartion